russoryan9/russoryan9/README.md

 ## About Me

-Hi!, my name is Ryan Russo.
-I'm a Computer Science/Data Science student at the University of Virginia.
+Hi!
+I'm Ryan Russo.
+I'm a 4th year student in the University of Virginia's School of Engineering and Applied Science studying Computer Science/Data Science.
 I'm looking to build my portfolio with data science and sports analytics projects.
-Feel free to reach out to collaborate.
+Feel free to reach out to collaborate or connect.

 - 🔭 I’m currently working on AWS Certifications
 - 🌱 I’m currently learning about Data Science and Machine Learning